Rais massacre

-The Rais massacre, of August 28, 1997, was one of Algeria's bloodiest massacres of the 1990s.
-It took place at the village of Rais, near Sidi Moussa and south of Algiers.
+The Rais massacre was one of Algeria's bloodiest massacres of the 1990s.
+It took place on 28 August 1997 at the village of Rais, near Sidi Moussa and south of Algiers.
 The initial official death toll was 98 people killed and 120 wounded; CNN said that hospital workers and witnesses gave a toll of at least 200, and up to 400.
 The figure given by the Algerian government to the UN Commission on Human Rights was 238.
 The BBC later quoted the figure of 800 killed.

 In 1997, Algeria was at the peak of a brutal civil conflict that had begun after the military's cancellation of 1992 elections set to be won by the Islamic Salvation Front (FIS).
 The poor farming village of Rais had mostly voted for FIS and had a history of supporting Islamist guerrillas in the region, but (according to a villager quoted by PBS) had recently stopped providing them with food and money.

 Massacre

-The hooded attackers arrived about 1 am in trucks and cars, armed with shotguns, knives, axes, and bombs.
-They continued killing the village's men, women, children, and even animals until dawn (about 6 am), cutting throats and taking the time to burn corpses; young women, however, were abducted instead of being killed.
+The hooded attackers arrived about 1 a.m. in trucks and cars, armed with shotguns, knives, axes, and bombs.
+They continued killing the village's men, women, children, and even animals until dawn (about 6 a.m.), cutting throats and taking the time to burn corpses; young women, however, were abducted instead of being killed.
 In some cases, they left severed heads on doorsteps.
 They mutilated and stole from the dead, and committed atrocities against pregnant women.
 They burned and bombed some houses.
 The villagers tried to flee or hide.
 Army units stayed outside the village, shooting at fleeing villagers, but not attempting to enter the village until after the attackers, carrying away some 20 young women, left at dawn.

 Responsibility was claimed for this, as for the Bentalha massacre, by the Armed Islamic Group (GIA).
 In An Inquiry into the Algerian Massacres (a book arguing that the GIA had become a tool of the state) two survivors are quoted as reporting that the killers were dressed like "Afghans", with turbans, covered faces, beards (some false), and uniforms, that the attackers were also cursing God throughout, and that among them were a few women, wearing hijab over a uniform.
 These accounts (which can be read below) appear not to be corroborated by major media outlets.